BayesianStatistics/Disaster-Response-Pipeline/README.md

 * ETL.png: snapshot to initialize the ETL workflow pipeline in the project's workspace directory
 * ML.png: snapshot to initialize the ML workflow pipeline in the project's workspace directory

+### Folder: app: Web app interface source
+* ETL.png: snapshot to initialize the ETL workflow pipeline in the project's workspace directory
+* ML.png: snapshot to initialize the ML workflow pipeline in the project's workspace directory

 ### Folder: data: Data Source
 * DisasterResponse_Database.db: cleaned database
 * disaster_categories.csv: data containing disaster categories